liorghub/SONiC/doc/ztp/inband_ztp.md

 - Use sonic-cfggen to create the following files (use interface data as data source):
 1. /etc/network/interfaces file (using interfaces.j2).
 This file contains the interfaces network configuration like IP address, network netmask, DHCP enable etc.
 2. /etc/dhcp/dhclient.conf file (using dhclient.conf.j2).
 This file defines the DHCP information provided to the client by the server (DHCP ZTP options and requests).
 3. /etc/sysctl.d/90-dhcp6-systcl.conf (using 90-dhcp6-systcl.conf.j2).
-This file contains DHCPv6 related configuration for the mgmt. interface only, accept_ra (accept router advertisements) and accept_ra_defrtr (learn default router in router advertisement).
+This file contains DHCPv6 related configuration for the management interface only, accept_ra (accept router advertisements) and accept_ra_defrtr (learn default router in router advertisement).
-- Restart networking service, this will start DHCP discovery on the managment interface only (at this phase, SWSS did not create the interfaces yet).
+- Restart networking service, this will start DHCP discovery on the management interface only (at this phase, SWSS did not create the interfaces yet).

 If ztp_dhcp.json does not exist, it means ZTP is disabled, so create same files mentioned above but without the request for DHCP ZTP options.